An all-topology two-fluid model for two-phase flows derived through Hamilton's Stationary Action Principle: Introduction

 Another aspect to consider when closing the interfacial quantities is their impact on the mathematical structure of the resulting model.
 When the interfacial quantities are functions of only the dependent variables --- and not their gradients as in \cite{saurel:2003,perrier:2021}--- the model is hyperbolic under some non-resonance condition.
 However, as these interfacial quantities define the inter-phase momentum and energy exchanges, they appear in the governing equations as non-conservative products.
 As a consequence, jump conditions for shocks may not be well-defined and different numerical schemes may converge to different solutions, as illustrated in \cite{guillemaud:2007}.
 For the Riemann problem to be well-posed, first, the characteristic field associated to the interfacial velocity should be linearly degenerate in order for the jump conditions to be uniquely defined.
 Second, the system's total entropy equation should satisfy a conservation law in order to select admissible weak solutions.
 The closures which satisfy these conditions for the Baer-Nunziato model have been identified in \cite{gallouet:2004}.
 In order to obtain a linearly degenerate characteristic field, the interfacial velocity must be chosen as either one of the phasic velocities or as the mass-weighted average velocity.
 Using the mass-weighted average velocity as interfacial velocity has been proposed in several contributions, in combination with an interfacial pressure that is usually given by the mixture pressure $p_I = \alpha_1 p_1 + \alpha_2 p_2$ \cite{saurel:1999}, or a mixture total pressure $p_I = \alpha_1 p_1 + \alpha_2 p_2 + \rho Y_1 Y_2 (\vel_1 - \vel_2)^2$ \cite{saurel:2001} --- where $\rho=\alpha_1 \rho_1 + \alpha_2 \rho_2$ is the total density and $\rho_k$, $k=1,2$, are the phasic densities --- which is the pressure Riemann invariant and therefore continuous through interfaces.
 However, these expressions for the interfacial pressure do not satisfy the second requirement for a well-posed Riemann problem, since they do not lead to a conservation law for the system's entropy.
 As it turns out, when the interfacial velocity is the mass-weighted average velocity, the only expression for the interfacial pressure that leads to a conservative entropy equation is given by

 where $p_k$ and $T_k$ are respectively the pressure and temperature of the $k^\text{th}$ phase \cite{gallouet:2004}.
 However, since the interfacial pressure describes a momentum exchange due to an imbalance of forces at the interface, it is related to mechanical effects rather than thermal ones.
 As such, it is not expected to depend on the phasic temperatures, and to the best of our knowledge, there is no clear physical interpretation for expression \eqref{eq:p_I_BN}, which is obtained through purely mathematical considerations by enforcing an entropy conservation law.
+As such, the class of Baer-Nunziato models does not provide an \textit{all-topology} model which has both the required mathematical properties to treat shocks, and physical consistency.